graezykev/designgreat/docs/progress-logs/15-DESIGN_TOKEN_REFACTOR_STORY.md

 ### The Deleted File That Wasn't Deleted

-After fixing the CSS prefix, I moved on to `lib-web-ui`.
+After fixing the CSS prefix, I moved on to `lib-web-component`.
 The plan was simple: remove the old theme generation mechanism, import tokens directly from the design token package.

 The component library had been generating its own theme CSS file using a script called `generate-theme-css.ts`.
 This script would read from `design-token-support`, process the tokens, and